Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * AAAA – maps a hostname to IPv6
     * CNAME – maps a hostname to another hostname
       * The target is a domain name which must have an A or AAAA record
-      * Can’t create a CNAME record for the top node of a DNS namespace
+      * Can’t create a CNAME record for the top node of a DNS namespace(Zone Apex)
       * Example: you can’t create for example.com, but you can create for www.example.com
     * NS – Name Servers for the Hosted Zone
       * Control how traffic is routed for a domain